Saruman: Adaptations

+Radio

 Saruman has appeared in film, radio, stage and video game adaptations of The Lord of the Rings.
 BBC Radio produced the first adaptation in 1955, in which Saruman was played by Robert Farquharson, and which has not survived.
 Tolkien was disappointed by it.
+BBC Radio's second adaptation of The Lord of the Rings, from 1981, presents Saruman much as in the books.
+Smith and Matthews report Peter Howell's performance as Saruman as "brilliantly ambiguous ..., drifting from mellifluous to almost bestially savage from moment to moment without either mood seeming to contradict the other".

+Motion pictures

 In Ralph Bakshi's 1978 animated adaptation of The Lord of the Rings, which corresponds to The Fellowship of the Ring and part of The Two Towers, Saruman is voiced by Fraser Kerr.
 He has only one major scene—his attempt to persuade Gandalf to join him.
-He appears again briefly before the battle of Helm's Deep, speaking to his army.
+He appears again briefly before the Battle of Helm's Deep, speaking to his army.
 The character is dressed in red and is called 'Saruman' and 'Aruman' at different points.
 Smith and Matthews suggest that the use of 'Aruman' was intended to avoid confusion with 'Sauron'.
 The 1980 Rankin/Bass TV animated version of The Return of the King begins roughly where Bakshi's film ends but does not include Saruman's character.

-BBC Radio's second adaptation of The Lord of the Rings, from 1981, presents Saruman much as in the books.
-Smith and Matthews report Peter Howell's performance as Saruman as "brilliantly ambiguous ..., drifting from mellifluous to almost bestially savage from moment to moment without either mood seeming to contradict the other".

 Saruman is played by Matti Pellonpää in the 1993 television miniseries Hobitit produced and aired by Finnish broadcaster Yle.